 TRY OUR RESPIRATORY RECOUP TINCTURE!

 Written by Jules Benefico.
-Jules Benefico is a Clinical Western Herbalist and the Retail Manager at Five Flavors Herbs.
+Jules Benefico is a Clinical Western Herbalist in the Oakland area.
 She studies medical astrology, western alchemy, and clinical nutrition and infuses this into her herbal practice.